mushtaque87/SwiftObjC/README.md

     }

-The above class is a Swift Class File creating and instance on Obj C class TestObjC and accessing its properties and methods
+The above class is a Swift Class File creating an  instance of an ObjC class TestObjC and accessing its properties and methods

-In testObjC.testSwift()  when we jump to Obj C file we use Swift Class TestSwift and access its methods.
+In line testObjC.testSwift()  when we jump to Obj C file we use Swift Class TestSwift and access its methods.

+    - (void) testSwift {
+    TestSwift* swiftObj = [[TestSwift alloc] init];
+    [swiftObj testsFunction:@"Hello Swift"];
+    }

-I am just lazy to create two different project , so I showed both in One.
-Check the medium article above for  more detailed explanation.
+Sorry !!!
+I am just lazy to create two different project , so I showed both  the use case in one project .
+Check the medium article above for  more detailed explanation and insight.